grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

           kubectl port-forward --namespace tempo service/minio 9001:9001
           ```
      1. Navigate to the MinIO admin bash using your browser: `https://localhost:9001`.
 The sign-in credentials are username `minio` and password `minio123`.
-     2. Verify that the Buckets page lists `tempo-data`.
+     1. Verify that the Buckets page lists `tempo-data`.

-2. Configure the Tempo cluster using the MinIO object storage by replacing the contents of the `environments/tempo/main.jsonnet` file with the following configuration:
+1. Configure the Tempo cluster using the MinIO object storage by updating the contents of the `environments/tempo/main.jsonnet` file by running the following command:

    ```bash
    cat <<EOF > environments/tempo/main.jsonnet